A Beginners Guide to Lead Gen.

 Okay, so I am going to make a very bold claim here.
 I am going to go out on a limb and say… I can take you from someone who knows absolutely nothing about lead generation, to a lead gen expert!

-If you understand everything I am able to share with you, you can start a lead gen business tomorrow and be generating profitable leads within a day.
+If you understand everything I am able to share with you, you can start a lead generation business tomorrow and be generating leads within days.

-Without leads, a business simply can’t stay in business.
+Without generating leads, a business simply can’t stay in business.

-Leads are the qualified prospects who can become customers and clients of your business.
+Leads are qualified prospects who can become customers and clients of your business.

-Marketers, particularly online marketers, rely on multiple avenues to get new leads to their businesses to boost their bottom line.
+Marketers, but particularly online marketers, rely on multiple avenues to generate leads for their businesses to boost product or service sales.

-More often, these avenues don’t yield the results that we so often hope.
+More often, these avenues don’t yield the results that we hope for.

 If I were to take a guess, I’d say you’ve spent a lot of time creating content, hoping to attract the right leads, but you still aren’t getting results, it can be discouraging.
 But hear me out… you are NOT alone my friend.

-There was a time in the infancy of my marketing career, that I struggled to acquire leads as well.
+There was a time, in the infancy of my marketing career, that I struggled to generate leads as well.

 Today, I want to show you proven hacks that can grow your leads by up to 200%.

-Before we hope right into this, I need you to ask yourself a couple of questions.
+Before we hop right into this, I need you to ask yourself a couple of questions.

 What does a potential customer want?

-How can you build enough trust with them in a short amount of time to convert them into a buying customer?
+How can you build enough trust with them in a short amount of time to convert them into buying customers?

-Once you find the answer and you’re able to tie it into a high converting website, you’ll be able to successfully generate leads consistently.
-Always optimizing your landing page / website will allow you to grow your leads list more and more each day.
+Once you find the answer and you’re able to tie it into a high converting website, you’ll be able to successfully and consistently generate leads.
+Continuously optimizing your landing page/website will allow you to grow your leads list more and more each day.

-Ultimately, your website’s main goal will be to sync it with your other marketing channels to always be providing value to the leads you acquire.
-In addition, this also means that creating to RIGHT content is at the top of your list.
+Ultimately, your website’s main goal will be to sync with your other marketing channels, always providing value to the leads you acquire.
+In addition, this also means that creating the RIGHT content for your target audience is at the top of your list.

-Before you know it you’ll have one massive marketing money making machine!
+Before you know it you’ll have a massive, marketing money-making machine!

 Now sit back, grab your favorite beverage because we’re about to hop right into this.